Collections Strategies For Efficient Cash Flow

 Upon determining the retainer amount:

-- For bills that will be repeated per period, design a system to automate invoice sending to these customers
+- For bills that will be repeated per period, implement automated invoice processing

 - Bill invoices within five to ten days before the last day of the month